Table of Contents

 3. A Clinically Effective Dose

-Look for at least 7–10 grams EAAs per serving.
+Look for at least 7 to 10 grams of EAAs per serving.

 Since keto can lead to sodium and magnesium loss, this combination improves hydration and performance.